Kim Kardashian’s Leather Snakeskin Pic Ridiculed, Instagram Thinks Kanye West Looks Straight-Up Homeless

 Kim Kardashian is receiving some interesting fan comments.
-The Keeping Up With The Kardashians star took to Instagram last night for a “date night” update showing her with husband Kanye West.
-Kim posted three photos with two featuring the Ye rapper.
+The Keeping Up With the Kardashians star took to Instagram last night for a “date night” update showing her with husband Kanye West.
+Kardashian posted three photos with two featuring the Ye rapper.

-While Kim had upped the glam in tight leather pants and a cut-out snakeskin top, Kanye appeared to have opted for a decidedly casual wardrobe.
+While Kardashian had upped the glam in tight leather pants and a cut-out snakeskin top, West appeared to have opted for a decidedly casual wardrobe.
 The 42-year-old wore a plain black top and baggy blue sweatpants that came elasticated around his ankles.
 The rapper’s signature shades were injecting a touch of glam, but the sock and sneaker-paired look was decidedly low-frills.

 Instagram seems stumped.